home-assistant/core/README.md

 Web interface and API
 ---------------------
 Home Assistent runs a webserver accessible on port 8123.

-At http://localhost:8123/ it will provide a debug interface showing the current state of the system.
-At http://localhost:8123/api/ it provides a password protected API so it can be controlled from other devices through HTTP POST requests.
+  * At http://localhost:8123/ it will provide a debug interface showing the current state of the system.
+  * At http://localhost:8123/api/ it provides a password protected API.

-A screenshot of the debug interface (battery and charging states are controlled by my phone):
+A screenshot of the debug interface:
 ![screenshot-debug-interface](https://raw.github.com/balloob/home-assistant/master/docs/screenshot-debug-interface.png)

-To interface with the API requests should include the parameter api_password which matches the api_password in home-assistant.conf.

-All API calls have to be accompanied by an 'api_password' parameter and will return JSON.
+All API calls have to be accompanied by an 'api_password' parameter (as specified in `home-assistant.conf`) and will return JSON encoded objects.
 If successful calls will return status code 200 or 201.

 Other status codes that can occur are:
  - 400 (Bad Request)